-Located at Kukum along the north coast of Guadalcanal bordering the Sealark Channel and Iron Bottom Sound, Kukum is located roughly 1.5 miles west of Henderson
+Fighter 2 (Kukum Field) is located at Kukum along the north coast of Guadalcanal bordering the Sealark Channel and Iron Bottom Sound to the north, Kukum is located roughly 1.5 miles west of Henderson

 Field and two miles south-west of Lunga Point.
 Also known as "Figher 2 Airfield", "Fighter 2 Field" or "Kukum Field".

 Built by American forces.
 Initially, a single inland runway was built surfaced with Marston Matting (PSP) running roughly east to west.
 Later a second parallel runway was built nearer to the the sea.
 Extensive taxiways and revetments were built along each runway and further to the south.
 A second runway was built close to the sea of crushed coral.
 The base was surrounded by coconut palms, with servicing and living areas located to the south of the runways.

 Fighter 2 (Kukum) was primarily used as a fighter airfield.
 During the Guadalcanal Campaign, Fighter 2 (Kukum) was preferred by pilots, as the landing approach

 and take off were the sea, exposing them to the

 least chance of fire from the Japanese.
 Used by by U.S. Navy and U.S. Army Air Force fighter aircraft during the Solomons campaign.
 During "Operation Peacock" on April 18, 1943 the "Yamamto Mission", P-38 Lightnings of the 339th Fighter Squadron took off and landed at Fighter 2 .
 Also used by the Royal New Zealand Air Force (RNZAF) during 1943.